CarlGriffiths/payslip/README.md

 # payslip application

-This is a playslip application I created using c++
+This is a simple playslip application I created using c++